 Pie pans are round and shallow with sloped or angled sides, which help to hold a pie’s shape along with its fillings.
 The edges are often fluted, allowing bakers to easily create pie crusts with scalloped edges.
 Pie pans come in all materials – metal, glass, and ceramic (although the latter aren’t used in the commercial kitchen).

-Baking Pan Size Matters
+When Baking – Size Matters

 That said, if you must convert from the specified pans to pans that are readily available in your kitchen, it is possible (though not ideal):